joeljorly/Document-Sentiment-Analysis/README.md

 # Document-Sentiment-Analysis
 This project aims to extract people's opinions, sentiments and subjectivity regarding a particular text.
-It makes use
+It makes use of a Bayesian Classifier.

 Document Sentiment Analysis can be defined as the process of extracting keywords from a given document and predicting the overall sentiment/feedback towards the post.